anonFT7/cryptic/Backend.md

     ms.run()
 ```

-For the Microservice Endpoint its not necessary to define your requirements other developer of this Project should know
+For the microservice endpoint it is not necessary to define your requirements.
+Other developers of this project should know
 what to send.

 All relevant database stuff is stored in a wrapper and can be accessed.

-Too contact other microservices use `contact_mircoservice` which takes the name, endpoint, data.
+To contact other microservices use `contact_mircoservice` which takes the name, endpoint and data.

-When you have further questions or want more insight ask @SpartanerSpaten.
+If you have further questions or want more insight ask @SpartanerSpaten or @Defelo.